alina-khan-1/Data-Analyst-Excel/README.md

-# Data-Analyst-Excel
-This project is a Data Analytics Dashboard in Excel that allows users to analyze sales data interactively.
-By using slicers, the charts update dynamically based on selected filters (e.g., Amazon, Ajio).
-The project covers data cleaning, processing, visualization, and interactive reporting.
+# Full Project in Excel with Interactive Dashboard
+## Project Objective
+This project aims to demonstrate data analysis using Excel, showcasing skills in data cleaning, processing, visualization, and interactive reporting.
+The goal is to create an interactive dashboard that dynamically updates charts based on user selection, helping to analyze business data effectively.